 What is technical assistance?

-The term "technical assistance" is not related to assistive technology.
+The term "technical assistance" is not specifically about assistive technology.
 It is a term used in education, government, and industry to mean "consultation" or, at its most simple, "help."
-CDBS technical assistance can pertain to anything related to deaf-blindness (e.g., communication and language, instructional activities, recreation, visual and auditory adaptations, transition to adulthood, etc.).
-Although it does not specifcally relate to technology, CDBS technical assistance can address high and low-tech issues if this is an area of need for you.
+CDBS technical assistance can pertain to anything related to deafblindness (e.g., communication and language, instructional activities, recreation, visual and auditory adaptations, transition to adulthood, etc.).
+Although it does not specifically relate to technology, CDBS technical assistance can address high and low-tech issues if this is an area of need for you.

-- You have a new student in your classroom and aren’t sure how to best meet his or her needs
+- You have a new student in your classroom and aren’t sure how to best meet their needs.

 Technical assistance is different from direct services and therefore technical assistance is not written into IEPs/IFSPs.
 Technical assistance is also different from assessments.
 In education, “assessment” is a legal term with specific definitions, processes, timelines, etc. Technical assistance can, however, support the assessment process in many cases.

 TA can be requested by anyone on a child's educational team, including family members.
 The TA request must come directly from the person(s) who will be receiving the service.
 CDBS does not have the authority to accept third party referrals (i.e., you cannot request TA for someone else).

 Urgent TA is meant to address an immediate or emergency need with a child or student such as the sudden and significant loss of vision and/or hearing, significant and unexplainable changes in behavior, or infants who are not yet receiving any services.
 During the pandemic, urgent technical assistance will be handled in the same way as targeted technical assistance.

 Is there a cost for CDBS technical assistance services?

 No, CDBS is a federally funded grant program under the U.S. Department of Education, Office of Special Education Programs (Grant #H326T180015) and all services are provided at no cost to recipients.